shenef/Boktai-Speedrunning/src/zoktai/any.md

 - Use ![][icon_frost] Frost and hit the Lich+ from behind.
 - If you run into its back to take damage and immediately let go of directional input, you will land in the correct spot to avoid its rotating attack.
 - Use ![][icon_solar_nut] Solar Nuts to refill energy.
+- You should reach **Lvl 35** after this fight.

 Proceed through the ↖️ exit, then take the elevator.

 ## Undead Zone B5

 Equip ![][icon_dark] Dark, ![][icon_transform] Transform and ![][icon_dash] Dash.
-You can put stat points into VIT if you want to be safer, but this is not faster.
+Raise STRG to 99, then you can put stat points into VIT if you want to be safer, but this is not faster.
 You’ll need to enable a solar walkway at the end, so have <=8 sunlight.
 Take the single exits, this map is linear.